teracyhq/dev/docs/nodejs_dev_guide.rst

       npm info ok
       root@85fe561:/opt/hello-world-nodejs#

-- You need to sync the generated files from the VM machine to the host machine by opening a host terminal window and type:
+- You need to sync the generated files from the VM machine back to the host machine by opening a host terminal window and type:

   ..  code-block:: bash